OfficeDev/Property-Inspection-Code-Sample/iOSInspectionApp/README-iOS.md

 - **clientID** This is the value you copied and pasted in the steps above.
 This value is also displayed in the CONFIGURE page for the iOSiPadApp Azure Active Directory Application in the Azure Management Portal.
 - **redirectUriString** This is the value you copied and pasted in the steps above.
 This value is also displayed in the CONFIGURE page for the iOSiPadApp Azure Active Directory Application in the Azure Management Portal.
-- **demoSiteServiceResourceId** Url for the root Site Collection in the O365 Tenancy.
+- **demoSiteServiceResourceId** Url for the root Site Collection in the Office 365 Tenancy.
 Use the same value you configured in the web.config for the Property Manager web app for the DemoSiteServiceResourceId app setting.
 - **demoSiteCollectionUrl** Url for the Site Collection created by the Property Manager web app.
 Use the same value you configured in the web.config for the Property Manager web app for the DemoSiteCollectionUrl app setting.
 - **dispatcherEmail** Email address for the dispatcher account you created.
-- **VideoPortalEndpointUri** Api Endpoint for the Video Portal which comes with your O365 tenancy.
+- **VideoPortalEndpointUri** Api Endpoint for the Video Portal which comes with your Office 365 tenancy.

 Enable Keychain Sharing
 -----------------------